EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

 ..  _loading_doc:
 Loading
 ~~~~~~~~~~~~~
 To start this process, please reload the earlier derived map via :code:`> File > Mapping > Open Map`.
 Once the map is successfully loaded, you are directly forwarded to the sub-GUI **Extraction** showing a detection mask created like the one shown on the top right part of :numref:`screenshot_extraction`.
 Alternatively you were directly forwarded after the :ref:`mapping` (Please don't forget to save the generated map in this case).

-.. :tip:: until here.

 This mask is used to calculate the emission intensity of the particle inside the central circle, and also the background within the outer ring.
 The user has the freedom to change the mask settings when needed.
-You have the option of saving the created map or loading a previous map from the same mapping menu.

 .. figure:: ./../figures/documents/Fig_11_Map_Saving.png
    :width: 400